 At the same time, the metropolitan fringes have become a key location for the informal housing practices of the elite.
 Here there are gated communities, the "hermetically sealed secessionary spaces" (Graham & Marvin, 2001, p.
 222) that splinter the urban landscape, but many of them happen to be informal subdivisions also.
 Unlike squatter settlements, such forms of high-end informality usually enjoy premium infrastructure and guaranteed security of tenure.
-Indeed, in many cases they are promoted and national investment in upscale housing has been subsidized through the provision of expressways and cheap sales of public land (T. Mitchell, 2003).
+Indeed, in many cases they are promoted and encouraged by the state, as in the case of Cairo where transnational investment in upscale housing has been subsidized through the provision of expressways and cheap sales of public land (T. Mitchell, 2003).
 Such metropolitan spatialities indicate, as Smith (2002) notes, that with globalization "the scale of the urban is recast . . . the old conceptual containers-our 1970s assumptions about what 'the urban' is or was-no longer hold water" (p.
 431).